 Chief Nurse Officer, Clinical Center

-The Clinical Center is the epicenter of intramural research and collaboration at NIH.
-An individual selected for this position will have an opportunity to foster a research practice environment that supports innovation, including scholarly activities that lead to increased patient safety, optimal clinical outcomes, and ensures clinical research goals are obtained while implementing the principles of high reliability in healthcare at the CC.
-The incumbent will have opportunities to integrate scientific goals and objectives into the practice of clinical research nursing and participate in the executive administration of the Clinical Center.
+The CC is the epicenter for intramural research and collaboration at the NIH.
+An individual selected for this position will have an opportunity to foster a research practice environment that supports innovation, includingscholarly activities that lead to increased patient safety, optimal clinical outcomes, and the achievement of both clinical research goals and principles of high reliability in healthcare at the CC.
+The incumbent will haveopportunities to integrate scientific goals and objectives into the practice of clinical research nursing and participate in the clinical care and implementation of clinical research protocols of the CC.

-We seek an individual who possesses exceptional communication skills, a high level of comfort leading, consulting and advising a diverse clinical research nursing workforce and running nursing and patient care operations in a complex hospital setting.
-The ability to partner and provide sound guidance at all levels within a complex clinical research setting is key in the performance of routine duties associated with this position.
-The incumbent must be capable of interdisciplinary leadership.
-Candidates must be experienced and proven leaders with substantive technical, practice and strategic management skill sets.
-The ideal candidate should possess a Ph.D. degree in Nursing or another relevant scientific area and have demonstrated experience in establishing nursing practice standards, policies and development of nurses in both a medical treatment and academic setting.
+The ideal candidate will possess a high level of comfort in leading, consulting, and advising a diverse clinical research nursing workforce and overseeing nursing and patient care operations in a complex hospital setting.
+The ability to partner and provide sound guidance at all levels within a complex clinical research setting is key in theperformance of routine duties associated with this position.
+The incumbent must have exceptional communication skills and be capable of interdisciplinary leadership.
+The ideal candidate should possess a Ph.D. degree in Nursing, a doctoral degree in another relevant scientific area, or a Doctorate of Nursing Practice.
+Qualified candidates must have demonstrated experience in establishing and implementing nursing practice standards, policies, and development experience in establishing nursing practicing standards, policy, and, developing nurses in both medical treatment and research settings.